 The five children pick up granny and help her to sit on her favourite chair.

-“Melissa and I will organise your cabinet.
+“Melissa and I will organize your cabinet.
 Lindsay, go and make a pot of hot tea for granny.
 She will feel better,” says Jennifer.
-“Thank you dear I would love some tea and get the chocolate chip cookies I made yesterday.
+“Thank you, dear, I would love some tea and get the chocolate chip cookies I made yesterday.
 They are in a pink box on the kitchen shelf and you boys, go and get lemonade for all of you,” says granny.

 Later on, Jenny advises, “you are not to do anything for a few days.
 I’ll ask mom to get lunch for you.”
 “We will come and visit you in the evening and I’ll get shepherd pie and pineapple pudding for an early supper,” says Lindsay.

 For the next few days, the kids look after granny and help her with the household chores.
 The boys attend to the garden and clean the backyard and front porch.
 Jenny washes granny’s clothes while Lindsay tidies the rooms.
 Melissa reads stories to granny who listens with great delight.